 I did that while working for EQUALS, a sex-equity math education outfit at the Lawrence Hall of Science in Berkeley.
 There I wrote what occasionally gets my nametag recognized at conferences, a collection of math problems for groups called Get It Together.
 More importantly, I got to work with the staff at EQUALS, who taught me a huge amount about working together and about teachers and schools, and gave me the chance to work with hundreds of math teachers at all grade levels and with a wide range of experience, expertise, and content knowledge.

 I left EQUALS in 1992 and became a freelancer.
 I’ve done a variety of things since then, including helping to design Fathom, a data-analysis package for high school published by Key Curriculum Press.

 But except for five weeks teaching high-school math at an Upward (not Outward) Bound program and a one-year stint as a sabbatical replacement at Mills College, I had not even been an actual in-the-trenches teacher.
 One-shot lessons?
 Plenty.
 But being responsible for a year of the mathematics education of actual children?
 Nope.

 So when the chance arose in 2008, I joined the math faculty of an independent (PC term for private) school full-time.
 That was another sabbatical replacement, so the next year, I got only half-time, teaching chorus and orchestra.
-Now it’s the third year, and they have expanded math by one section, so I get it: statistics, a 20% gig, one class, meets every other day for 75 minutes.
-This leaves time for the continuing outside work, some of which I will field-test in my class.
+In the third and fourth years, they expanded math by one section, so I got it: statistics (not AP), a 20% gig, one class, meets every other day for 75 minutes.
+This left time for the continuing outside work, some of which I field-tested in my class.